 Porcelain cups from a bygone era on the sea bed. ( Presidency of the Republic of Colombia )

 As far as Colombia is concerned, the fact that the San Jose sank in Colombian waters is a fortunate windfall since the 2013 law determines that any wrecks become part of the nation’s cultural heritage.
 This means the treasure discovered within shipwrecks cannot be sold or traded outside Colombia.
 The nation even plans to build a new museum of shipwrecks in Cartagena featuring some of the treasure recovered from the San Jose wreck.

-Now, you see, it makes perfect sense why the president of Colombia never calls the 20 billion hoard a “treasure,” but only ever the “patrimony” of the ship.
+Now, you see, it makes perfect sense why the former president of Colombia never called the 20 billion hoard a “treasure,” but only ever the “patrimony” of the ship.
 He knows it’s much, much harder for a foreign country or internal group to get their hands on “national patrimony,” than it is to claim a share of a financial sum associated with treasure.
 Meanwhile, the precise location of the San Jose shipwreck is being kept under wraps as a state secret.